rahulj51/miles2code.github.io/_posts/2021-05-11-data-modeling-principles.markdown

 3. <a name="three"></a> Often useful for financial reporting where you want to maintain the history of all changes to a record.
 4. <a name="four"></a> Data cleansing should be an "exception", not a norm.
 5. <a name="five"></a> This can happen due to leaky abstractions from source data.
 6. <a name="six"></a> Say your core domain has a "user" entity but not a "customer" entity.
 A customer is a user who bought something.
 In this case, avoid creating a "customer" entity in the data warehouse.
 This is because the definition of the entity can be arbitrary and subject to changes based on how the domain evolves.
+If you must, then do this in the `aggregations` layer.